 - Nearly 100 percent placement of graduates each year.

 - Student average starting salaries near the top of the national average in accredited U.S. petroleum engineering departments.

-- Provide summer intern opportunities and experiences within the industry for 100 percent of students desiring positions.
+- Provide summer intern opportunities and experiences within the industry for nearly 100 percent of students desiring positions.

 - Recruitment of quality undergraduates.